tensorflow/tensorflow/tensorflow/docs_src/api_guides/cc/guide.md

 // outputs[0] == [4 5; 6 7]
 ```

-Please see the @{tensorflow::Tensor} documentation for more information on how
+Please see the `tensorflow::Tensor` documentation for more information on how
 to use the execution output.